 See a show at Saratoga Performing Arts Center

-It’s hard to describe the magic of Saratoga Performing Arts Center (SPAC), but we loved every moment of the four shows we saw.
+It’s hard to describe the magic of Saratoga Performing Arts Center (SPAC), but we have loved every moment of the shows we have seen there.
 On the grounds of Saratoga Spa State Park, performances at SPAC highlight a variety of musical genres.
 There is classical music plus jazz, pop, rock, and other types of music from around the world.

 Check out the historic architecture